SylvainGuieu/AUM_DAW/README.md

 ### AUDIO

 In this example I have two audio lines with two instances of Loopy Pro (AUV3) as clip recorder.
-Source is coming from AUM (The "Audio A recorder" and "Audio B  Recorder") and output to AUM as well ("Audio A" and "Audio B" channel on AUM).
+Sources are coming from AUM (The "Audio A recorder" and "Audio B  Recorder") and output to AUM as well ("Audio A" and "Audio B" channel on AUM).